WI-10 Risk

 Ketryx

 Only Ketryx can move a Risk to a controlled and effective state by transitioning its status to Closed.
-Ketryx moves the Risk to a Closed state after all approval rules have been passed, i.e., all required groups have approved the Risk.
+Ketryx moves the Risk to a Closed state after all approval rules have been passed, i.e., all required steps have approved the Risk.

 Ketryx automatically adds a comment to the Jira issue with a link to the effective controlled record in Ketryx.